paulo-raca/ideas/README.md

 Ideas for next projects.
-Many of them are somehow related :D
+Many of them are somehow related, most of them will never happen :D

 # Highcharts
 - 3D